sharat87/prestige/README.markdown

 Check out the [User Guide](https://prestigemad.com/help.html) to learn how Prestige can be a powerful addition to your toolset.

-**Why is Prestige tagged as Alpha Software?**: Two reasons.
+**Why is Prestige labeled as Alpha Software?**: Two reasons.
 One, the primary experiences and documented features are not yet very stable.
 Two, the syntax and API are not final yet.

 ## Under the Hood

-Note that this is a sad, but working implementation of the idea, carrying a metric tonne of tech debt and shamefully inefficient code.
+Note that today, this is a hobby side-project, with a ton of inefficient code and features just rich enough for my daily work to get by.
 It is particularly lacking in test cases, but a test framework and a test running infrastructure is there (so that's a good place to contribute if you want to get started).
-However, I use Prestige all day every day at my job, and it's fairly stable.
-When I find something lacking/breaking, I tend to either immediately fix it or defer it to EOD.
+However, I use Prestige all day, every day at my job, and it's fairly stable in that.
+When I find something lacking/breaking, I tend to either immediately fix it (if it's a small thing) or defer it to a weekend.
 All this said, Prestige should be considered alpha software.
-I'll change the status to beta once there's better test coverage.
+I'll change the status to beta once there's better test coverage and documentation.

 Prestige exists thanks to the work of the following open source projects (not exhaustive, thanks to all those who weren't listed here, but still were just as helpful):